Abishek1027/m1-projectgoal/Report/USB_abstraction.rst

 Functional Requirement 1 init :

-The abstraction layer provides an init function, The key functionalities of init functions are:
+The abstraction layer provides an init function, The key functionalities of init functions are
 - Device binding - get a device pointer (here, we are getting USB device pointer)
 - Register a device - registering USB device with appropriate report descriptor (Report descriptor tells about exact functionalities of device)
 - Set protocol code - USB HID Protocol code.